 The Public Service Loan Forgiveness program (PSLF) is one of the more powerful loan repayment strategies that many doctors are eligible for.
 It can work out for a physician to pay a fraction of what they owe in loans and have the rest forgiven tax-free.

 To get PSLF, physicians need to meet the following three criteria:

-- Full-time employment at a non-profit or government employer: According to the Bureau of Labor Statistics, about half of all doctors work in a hospital, in academia or for the government.
-That means that half of all physicians could be eligible for PSLF.
-Residency and fellowship employment usually count toward PSLF, so if your long-term goal is to work for this type of employer, start getting credit toward PSLF immediately.
+- Be employed full-time at a not-for-profit or government employer: If you work in a nonprofit hospital, in academia or for the government, you could be eligible for PSLF.
+Residency and fellowship employment usually count toward PSLF too.
+So if your long-term goal is to work for this type of employer, start getting credit toward PSLF immediately.

 After making 120 qualifying monthly payments, you can apply to have the remaining loan balance forgiven tax-free.
 These payments don’t have to be consecutive.

 Let’s say that Martin is now looking at a PSLF-qualifying job earning $225,000 and still owes $325,000.
 He decided to use up his forbearance in residency rather than make payments, so he still has 10 years to go (this is a big mistake we’ll review in a little bit).